 Self-publishing is a misnomer or at least successful self-publishing is.
 A better label might be team publishing.
-That is, when we self-publish, we must not do it all ourselves (though we can, we shouldn’t) but instead assemble a team.
+That is, when we self-publish, we must not do it all ourselves (though we can, we shouldn’t) but instead assemble a team, a self-publishing team.

 Here are the players for our self-publishing team:

-- Author: The author (us) needs to write the best possible book: not a good one, not good enough, but the best.
+The author (us) needs to write the best possible book: not a good one, not good enough, but the best.
 Then look for ways to make it better.
 We are the captain of our self-publishing team.

 Many people recommend three levels of editing or even four.
 I look for two and to avoid confusing industry labels, I use generic ones.
-First is macro-editing, which looks at the big picture: What needs to be added, deleted, or moved?
+First is macro-editing, which looks at the big picture: What should you add, delete, or move?
 Does the piece flow?
 How can it be improved?
-What writing idiosyncrasies need to be corrected?
+What writing idiosyncrasies do you need to correct?
 Then, after addressing all the comments from the macro-editor, a different person needs to do the micro-editing, which addresses the details of the writing: proofreading, typos, word selection, grammar, and punctuation.
-Both these editors must be experienced professionals.
+Select experienced professionals for both these editors’ positions.
 Don’t go cheap by asking a friend who majored in English or someone who likes to read.

-- Cover Designer: Hire a cover designer to make an eye-catching, powerful cover.
+Hire a cover designer to make an eye-catching, powerful cover.
 Potential buyers judge books by their cover, often in less than a second.
-We have one chance to catch their attention, so don’t skimp on making the most of this opportunity..
+We have one chance to catch their attention, so don’t skimp on making the most of this opportunity.

-These are the key players needed for a successful self-publishing team.
-In addition we need help with marketing, promotion, and distribution.
+Add these key players to build a successful self-publishing team.
+In addition, we need help with marketing, promotion, and distribution.
 It’s also important to engage fans as part of the book launch.

-Taking a team approach to self-publishing greatly increases the chances for success.
+Taking a team approach to self-publishing greatly increases the chances of success.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!